Seb-klay/chat/README.md

 - [x] Create a feature to choose the model on the interface
 - [x] Add docker-compose file to project that gives the image of the 3 containers and run them
 - [ ] Run a DB on Docker to store conversations
+- [ ] Add storing layer
-- [ ] Add an identifying layer to identify user and store conversation on his account
+- [ ] Add identifying layer to identify user and store conversation on his account
 - [ ] Create feature (sidebar) to choose the conversation on the interface
 - [ ] Update interface (general UI : headers, conversation section, selection button, etc.)
+- [ ] Handle logs using promtail and loki (grafana)
+- [ ] Implement backup solution for data